alexmcdermid/tigerpins/README.md

-# Tigerpins
+# Tigerpin
-Tigerpins is a full-stack web application that allows users to log and recall places they've been to, and take a look at places that others users have been to.
+Tigerpin is a full-stack web application that allows users to log and recall places they've been to, and take a look at places that others users have been to.
 Users are able to see all of their locations visually pinned on a map and are able to explore their notes of any location but selecting any pin on the map.

 ** Note that the tigerpins heroku name was lost recently when heroku switched to paid dynos, this is now hosted at [tigerpin](https://tigerpin.herokuapp.com/) **